gdcrisanto/gitStudies/README.txt

 Hello, Git
 Hello, again
-Updating README wit new information
+Updating README with new information
+Sharing remotely is fun and easy